Aryan-Varma/SLA_compression_algorithm/README.md

 # SLA Hyperspectral Data Compressor

 This repository contains the Verilog implementation of a Simple Lossless Algorithm (SLA) for on-board satellite hyperspectral data compression.
-The design leverages spatial neighborhood pixels to predict the current pixel, calculates the residual error, and compresses the data using Golomb-Rice encoding.
+This repository contains the Verilog implementation of a Simple Lossless Algorithm (SLA) for on-board satellite hyperspectral data compression.
+This project is based on the papers A Simple Lossless Algorithm (SLA) for on-board Satellite Hyperspectral Data Compression and FPGA IMPLEMENTATION OF A SIMPLE LOSSLESS ALGORITHM (SLA) FOR ON-BOARD SATELLITE HYPERSPECTRAL DATA COMPRESSION by Vijay Joshi and Sheeba Rani J
 ---

 ## 1. Top-Level Integration (`image_compression_top`)

 The top-level module stitches together the spatial delay lines, predictors, and encoders into a fully pipelined architecture.

+Pipeline:
+1. Pn-1 16 bit pixel enters the SIPOSR and it outputs the neighbours of Pn and sends it to the WNLS block for WNLS calculation.
+It also buffers the result for other blocks.
+The 16 bit input pixel is also sent to the BRAM which stores enough pixels to access neighbouring pixels from the previous spectrum.
+2. Pn pixel enters the bitstream and is sent to BRAM, LDgen and FactorGen. buffered input from previous step is sent to both blocks as well.
+WNLS output is sent to FactorGen.
+The BRAM now outputs neighbours of current pixel in previous spectrum this is sent to FactorGen and LDGen.
+3. LDGen and FactorGen outputs are sent to LDSmoother for final smoothing to compress further.
+4. The output of the smoother is sent to the mapping blocks which maps each number(positive or negative) into a positive number.
+5. This output is sent to the Goloumb encoder which outputs the final compressed code bitstream along with the valid length.

 ### Top-Level Block Diagram
 ```mermaid